chtenb/fate/README.md

 way vim works.
 There is room for improvement.

-Vim's visual mode removed the need for marks (kind of).
+Vim's visual mode removed the need for marks (at least for using them as motions).
 Why don't we take this one step further?
 Let's make all motions visual, such that we can select a word by pressing `w`, and then change it by pressing `c`.